Jury recommends life in prison for Missouri man in 2 deaths

 The Cass County jury recommended that Kylr Yust, 32, serve life in prison for second-degree murder in the death of Jessica Runions, 21, of Raymore, and 15 years in prison for voluntary manslaughter in the killing of 17-year-old Kara Kopetsky, of Belton.

 Yust was charged with first-degree murder, but the Cass County jury convicted him of lesser charges on Thursday.
 Formal sentencing was scheduled for June 7.
+A judge will determine at that hearing whether the sentences will run concurrently or consecutively.

 The two women were both seen with Yust before they disappeared.
 Runions left a party with him before she went missing in September 2016.
 Kopetsky had taken out a protection order against Yust a month before she was last seen leaving Belton High School in April 2007.